nbondarczuk/golang-q-a/README.md

-# Thist is a list of examples for Q. A. presentation.
+# Thist is a set of examples for Q. A. presentation.